mashhadinaghmeh/data-challenge-IMAGO/README.md

 6. Collaboration with other colleagues: If I could have more knowledge and data on order funnel and business flow, all the nonconformities and data model refactor could have more precise structure.

 Plz finde attached the following parts included in the repository:

-data-investigation file which had a huge help on me understanding the business, non conformities and assumptions.

     data-analysis file which covers the first section of the challenge.

     data -pipeline file which covers the nonconformities finding and data pipeline section.

     data-modeling file which has ideas on warehouse design restructuring

     modern-technologies file which covers the dbt, Airflow, Dagster and migration section

-data-investigation.sql
+    data-investigation file which had a huge help on me understanding the business, non conformities and assumptions.